gerencianet/gn-api-sdk-node/docs/carnet-resend-parcel.md

 To resend the carnet parcel, the parcel must have a `waiting` status.

-If the parcel contemplates this requirement, you just have to provide the carnet id, the parcel number and a email to resend the parcel:
+If the parcel contemplates this requirement, you just have to provide the carnet id, the parcel number and a email to resend it:

 ```js
 var params = {